yuliha/filter_response/README.md

 1. main code: MR8filterresponse.py
  - input: loads an image and mask
- - output: MR8 filter responses for a given sampled square size, from a given clothing label. spatially averaged and ravelled to give a 1d final vector.
+ - output: MR8 filter response for a given sampled square size, from a given clothing label. spatially averaged and ravelled to give a 1d final vector.

 2. code for the filters